-Drexel University runs on both a quarter and semester system, depending on the academic college or school.
-Most academic programs are scheduled on the quarter system, which means a term lasts 10 weeks, and students attend classes year round.
-No matter what the season, Drexel's campuses host plenty of activities, ranging from athletic events (Division I Basketball) to film screenings, dance, theatre, a robotics competition, visiting scholar series, or the opportunity to eat a gourmet, student-made dinner at the Academic Bistro.
+Drexel runs on both a quarter and semester system, depending on the academic college or school.
+Most academic programs use the quarter system; a term lasts 10 weeks, and students attend classes year-round.

 Drexel's campuses host a wide range of activities, including but not limited to Division I varsity and recreational athletic events, dance and theater performances, guest lectures / workshops, and art exhibits.
 Learn more about events on campus by reviewing the University Events Calendar.

 Drexel is committed to bettering the environment at large.
 Thanks to the Drexel Green initiative, students, faculty and professional staff can support and promote sustainable practices on campus.
 Campus improvements are supported by the Campus Master Plan and Public Realm Plan.

 University City Campus

 Queen Lane Campus